xvanov/CraigLister/README.md

 * Create an env file

-    login.env

-        GMAIL1 = ""
+    settings.env

-        GMAIL_PASS1 = ""
+        SenderEmail = ""
-        GMAIL2 = ""
+        GMAILPASS = ""
-        GMAIL_PASS2 = ""
+        ToEmail = ""

 * Make sure you are using Python 2.7+ as your interpreter

-* [Mac/Linux] Comment out line 42 in craiglister.py

-* Specify the proper version of chromedriver for your machine on line 59, 60, and 367 of craiglister.py
+* Specify the proper version of chromedriver for your machine on line 366 of craiglister.py

     "chromedriver-win" for Windows machines